 Warning, this isn’t like my usual upbeat and positive posts.
 I’m gettin’ real.
 A note: when I’m mentioning white people, I am talking about the racist white people of the time I am discussing.
 Now that that’s out of the way… Back in late Spring of 2020, (you know, when people said they cared about […]

 I’m proud that my school district changed Columbus Day to Indigenous People’s Day.
-It’s super important to recognize indigenous people.
+It’s important to recognize indigenous people.
 I’m sure there were a ton of people who had an atomic wedgie over it, but… It was the right move.
 That got me thinking.
-What did I learn about indigenous people in my K-12 […]
+What did I learn about indigenous people in my K-12 education? […]